Elementary Education, B.A.

 2. Successful completion of all pre-senior year courses with grades of C- (1.7) or better.

-3. Praxis Core/CASE or other basic competency exam scores meeting Alaska DEED cut scores and Praxis Content Area Examinations 5017 or 5018.
+3. Praxis Core/CASE or other basic competency exam scores meeting Alaska DEED cut scores.

 4. UAS application for student teacher candidacy takes place in November of the junior year.
 This application includes a current resume, a letter of introduction to future host teacher and principal, and two letters of recommendation from someone other than an education professor speaking to the student's potential as a certified teacher.